 Joe & Camille Lovering

 Larry & Connie Simino

 John Boy Wagner

-HERE’S OUR APRIL PICKLE PROJECT APPEAL:
+GET OUT YOUR HANKIE, HERE’S OUR PRESERVE THE PICKLE PROJECT APPEAL:

 Our 1957 Flxible Starliner bus, known to one and all as “The Pickle,” has suffered the ravages of Vermont winters, frost heaves & 55 years of reliable over-the-road service.
-For the past dozen years, The Pickle has served us well as our ever-faithful Rick & The Ramblers Tour Bus, traveling the highways & byways of Vermont, never once breaking down or missing a concert date.
+For the past 16 years, The Pickle has served us well as our ever-faithful Rick & The All-Star Ramblers Tour Bus, traveling the highways & byways of Vermont, never once breaking down or missing a concert date.

 Though we have worked for many years to keep our tour bus in tip-top mechanical condition, today The Pickle is in desperate need of rust remediation, repair of the 10KW on-board generator, roof repair to stop water leaks and a protective and attractive coat of paint to stop further deterioration... to return The Pickle to her former glory.